ujjwalsharma9/Android-Projects/README.md

 # Android-Projects
 Android Projects

-hese were implemented first in Scratch then in Java using Android Studio
+These were implemented first in Scratch then in Java using Android Studio

 a)	Single Player Tic tac toe app: Simple App enabling user to play tic tac toe with system programmed to stop user from winning.